 What are the three approaches to AI agents on your phone?

 The three approaches are SSH from your phone to a desktop or VPS that runs the agent, installing the agent directly in a local terminal app like Termux, or running the agent in a mobile cloud terminal like Cosyra.
-Each has a real trade-off: SSH needs an always-on machine, Termux hits x86_64 ABI issues and Android's phantom process killer, and a cloud terminal costs a subscription but removes both problems.
+Each has a real trade-off: SSH needs an always-on machine, Termux runs the agents via npm but hits a glibc-vs-Bionic libc gap for the native installers plus Android's phantom process killer (we break down that specific tradeoff in our Cosyra vs Termux comparison, and we rank the three honest paths to a real Debian/Ubuntu userland on Android (proot-distro, UserLAnd, and a cloud x86_64 container) in Linux Container on Android: 3 Real Options in 2026), and a cloud terminal costs a subscription but removes both problems.

 1. SSH from phone to a desktop or VPS